jhpyle/docassemble/_docs/api.md

 The `key` is the API key, which provides authentication.

+## <a name="authentication"></a>Authentication

-While sending the API key as a URL parameter is easy, it is not recommended, because URLs are often logged.
-The best approach is to send the API key in an HTTP header called `X-API-Key`:
+To authenticate with the API, you need to provide an API key.
+Sending the API key as the URL parameter called `key` is easy, but it is not recommended, because URLs are often logged.

+The best approach is to send the API key in the headers.

+You can send the API key in an HTTP header called `X-API-Key`:

 {% highlight bash %}
 curl -H "X-API-Key: H3PLMKJKIVATLDPWHJH3AGWEJPFU5GRT" http://localhost/api/list